Carlos118920/wikimedia-clone/README.md

 # Project Summary

-In this project you will need to use the html and css skills you have learned so far and create a clone of the Wikimedia webpage.
+In this project you will need to use the html and css skills you have learned so far and create a clone of the Wikimedia site.
 You will need to create it from scratch.
 You will not be given a startup file structure, you will need to create it yourself.
 The link to the webpage will be included in the instructions.
 Good Luck!

 ## Setup